-- b) The Superintendent shall develop and implement guidelines and procedures for reviewing each school's security provisions. - c) Designate an administrator as the school safety specialist for the District. - d) A review of each school's security provisions shall be conducted annually by the principal with a written report submitted to the Superintendent or designee for submission to the Board for review. - e) Each school's emergency plan shall include security provisions including emergency lockdown procedures. - f) Establishing policies and procedures for the prevention of violence on school grounds; including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community. - g) Adhering to background screening procedures for all staff, volunteers and mentors. - h) Security trailers may be located on school property.
+- a.
+Deficiencies relating to safe-school officer coverage must be resolved by the next school day. - b.
+Within 24 hours, the School Safety Specialist must notify the Office of Safe Schools of the deficiencies related to safe-school officer coverage and any instance of noncompliance that is determined to be an imminent threat to the health, safety and welfare of students or staff.
+The Office of Safe Schools shall be notified within three (3) days of any instance of noncompliance that is not corrected within 60 days. - 6.
+The School Safety Specialist shall notify the district's superintendent if there is a suspected deficiency of the district's and/or a school's noncompliance. - d) A review of each school's security provisions shall be conducted annually by the principal with a written report submitted to the Superintendent or designee for submission to the Board for review. - e) Each school's emergency plan shall include security provisions including emergency lockdown procedures. - f) The Superintendent shall establish policies and procedures for the prevention of violence on school grounds; including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community. - g) The District shall adhere to background screening procedures for all staff, volunteers and mentors. - h) Security trailers may be located on school property.

+1001.41, 1001.42, F.S.
 316.614, 1001.43, 1001.51, 1006.062, 1006.07, 1006.145, 1006.1493, 1006.21, 1013.13, F.S.